USCbiostats/rbootcamp/program.md

 3. Day 3

     a.
-Functional programming

-        i.
-Repeat yourself: Why is it a good idea ii.
-Function structures and scoping
+Communicating: Data viz with base R and ggplot2 (an overview)

     b.
-Plotting

-        i.
-Base: The par
-        ii. ggplot2: An overview

-    c.
 Presentation of projects (proposed):

         i.
 Monopoly (US version)
         ii.
 Linear regression